Chikuwaq/phonon-pumping/README.md

 # Phonon-pumping in magnetic|nonmagnetic bilayers
-This program generates data file and gnuplot script that generate FMR power absorption spectra.
+This program generates data file and [gnuplot](https://gnuplot.sourceforge.net) script for producing FMR power absorption spectra discussed in [our paper](https://doi.org/10.1103/PhysRevB.104.014403).
+Specifically,
+1. Loads material parameters and geometry from files.
+'Geometry' includes plot settings such as magnetic field and frequency range.
+2. Calculates the FMR power absorption spectrum according to Eq.
+(36).
+3. Within the plot range, search for the frequencies of Fig. 3(c2) and (c3), which are expected to enhance Gilbert damping via magnetoelastic coupling.
+4. Writes a data file of the FMR spectrum and a [gnuplot](https://gnuplot.sourceforge.net) script for producing Figs. 3(d)(e) and 4(b)(d).

 ## How to compile executable
 Build depends on